Jonathan-Guarnieri/quake-challenge/README.md

 ## Important considerations
 - Games without deaths are not considered
 - Players who did not kill or die are not considered
+- On line 97 of the `file-qgames-log` file, we have an abrupt break in the log without the game ending record ("ShutdownGame" message).
+Because of this, this game is disregarded in this application.